 We have been discussing the Java 8 Streams API since couple of our posts.
-We have had an overview of the Java 8 Streams API, the Laziness and the Performance improvements it brings, and the Intermediate Operations it provides.
+We have had an overview of the Java 8 Streams API, the Laziness and the Performance improvements of Streams API brings, and the Streams API Intermediate Operations.
 Today, we are going to cover various Terminal Operations provided by the streams api.

 Usual stream operation flow can have a pipe of multiple intermediate operations and a terminal operation at the end.
 The intermediate operations are called upon streams and their return type is stream.
 Hence, they can be easily chained together in order to get a complete processing pipeline.
 Any of such a stream pipeline must end with a valid Terminal Operation.
 Let’s discuss more about the terminal operations in detail.

 While working on collections, it is usual requirement to find one or more elements matching to a condition.
 We have seen similar operations in the last post, but they were intermediate operations.
 Remember intermediate operations return stream as a response, while the terminal operations return non stream objects and they stand at the end of a processing pipeline.
 Let’s have a look at the Java 8 Steams API terminal operations which are used for finding or matching elements in a stream.

 The Java 8 Streams API provides number of useful matching functions that can be used for matching a provided predicate against each element of a stream.